aquastar/academic-kickstart/content/authors/admin/_index.md

 - Visitors

 ---
 I will join Computer Science and Engineering Department of Mississippi State University in Fall 2020.
 Before joining MSU, I have been working as research assistant at Virginia Tech under the supervision of Chang-Tien Lu.
 My Master Degree is obtained from Peking University and a B.S. from Huazhong University of Science and Technology respectively.
 I received an outstanding contribution award from Toyota Research North America in 2016.
-My research focuses on graph mining, spatial data mining, computational art, explainable AI and complex system.
+My research focuses on graph mining, spatial data mining, machine learning for natural science, computational art, and explainable AI.

 - ### Ph.D./PostDoc/Internship openings are available, see [here](/post/opening/).
 - [Jun.
 2020] I will serve on program committee of [SIGIR 20'](https://sigir.org/sigir2020/), [SIGKDD 20'](https://www.kdd.org/kdd2020/), [NeurlPS 20'](https://nips.cc).
 - [Mar.
 2020] A survey for Graph Neural Networks is online: [[preprint]](https://arxiv.org/abs/2002.11867)
 - [Dec.
 2019][Unsupervised learning for material discovery](https://www.nature.com/articles/s41467-019-13214-1) is published in **Nature Communications**.
-  - Selected as one of Top 50 Chemistry and Materials Sciences Articles[[Top 50 Collection]](https://www.nature.com/collections/giacagiaca)
+  - Selected as 22nd of Top 50 Chemistry and Materials Sciences Articles[[Top 50 Collection]](https://www.nature.com/collections/giacagiaca)
 - [Oct.
 2019] The work using graph neural network for circuit deobfuscation is accepted by **DATE 2020**
 - [Oct.
 2019] Solution for dividing school zones is accepted by **ACM SIG-SPATIAL** and **AAAI 2020**